100 years of the Williams Treaties in Ontario: Anishinaabeg perspectives

 The Oak Ridges Moraine is 160 kilometres long, running north of what’s now the Greater Toronto Area to form the watershed divide between Lake Ontario and Lake Simcoe.
 It contains the headwaters of 30 rivers, with an aquifer below feeding into the water supply.

 The Niagara Escarpment is an even bigger landform, marking the shore of an ancient sea.
-It spans 725 kilometres from the Michigan side of Lake Ontario through Hamilton, arching up towards the Bruce Peninsula and Manitoulin Island before dipping back into Wisconsin on the west side of Lake Michigan.
+It spans 725 kilometres from the New York side of Lake Ontario through Hamilton, arching up towards the Bruce Peninsula and Manitoulin Island before dipping back into Wisconsin on the west side of Lake Michigan.
 It’s studded with waterfalls, rivers and forests.

 By the 1900s, European settlers had dramatically altered the landscape with cities, farms and resource extraction.
 This process started to accelerate after the Second World War, when car-friendly, sprawling developments became the default for urban planners.
 As cities inched out further and further, politicians and activists began to realize this might be a problem.